Jayking511/The_ZipForcer/README.md

 A python project which tries to crack the password of any zip file by trying set of various possible combinations of words from the given wordlist.

+Using **MULTITHREADING** helped in making the process a lot faster.

 Password will be bruteforced by trying various combinations from the **WORDLIST** you provide.

 Initial interface will be as follows: